Caucasian Shepherd vs Cavachon: Complete Comparison (2026)

 Health and Lifespan Comparison

 Caucasian Shepherd has a typical lifespan of 10-12 years, while Cavachon lives approximately 10-15 years.
 Health profiles differ significantly between these dogs.
-Caucasian Shepherd is predisposed to Orthopedic Conditions, Cardiac Issues, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Caucasian Shepherd is predisposed to joint problems including hip dysplasia, cardiac conditions, and other health issues common in larger breeds, with associated veterinary costs for monitoring and treatment.
 Cavachon faces its own health challenges including Heart Conditions, Neurological Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds show similar numbers of documented predispositions, though the conditions and their management paths diverge.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health